 - Dentures: Dentures that are not anchored to the bone do not provide adequate jaw stimulation, and thus result in bone loss over time.
 As deterioration continues, the shape of the jaw may change, periodically requiring new dentures.
 To avoid this problem, ask us about implant-supported dentures, which adequately stimulate the jawbone for improved longevity.

 - Bridges: While the bone underneath the two anchor teeth does receive necessary stimulation, the bone that is under the prosthetic tooth does not, resulting in a loss of bone mass in that area.

 - Misaligned Teeth: In a misaligned smile, a tooth sometimes doesn’t have an opposing tooth to curb its growth.
 This causes it to over-erupt, resulting in bone loss.

 - Developmental Deformities: The jaw may not develop properly due to certain conditions and deformities at birth.

 - Sinus Deficiencies: When the upper molars are removed, air pressure from the sinuses causes resorption of the bone and the sinuses become enlarged, a condition known as “hyperpneumatized sinus”.

 - Infection (“Osteomyelitis”): A bacterial infection in the jawbone (and marrow) leads to inflammation, a reduction of blood supply and, possibly, the loss of bone.

 Jawbone loss is probably more common than you think.
-Luckily, if you have experienced deterioration yourself, Dr. Meyer, Dr. McElroy, Dr. Paterson, Dr. Gelband, Dr. Shah, Dr. Feldman and Dr. Sussman can give you full functionality back with bone grafting, right here in our office.
+Luckily, if you have experienced deterioration yourself, Dr. Meyer, Dr. McElroy, Dr. Paterson, Dr. Gelband and Dr. Shah can give you full functionality back with bone grafting, right here in our office.
 Please give us a call at Matawan Office Phone Number 732-566-7648 for more information.